 If the MBS Service Area IE is included in the BROADCAST CONTEXT SETUP REQUEST message, the gNB-DU shall take this information into account for shared F1-U tunnel assignment.

+If the Associated Session ID IE is included in the BROADCAST CONTEXT SETUP REQUEST message the gNB-DU node shall, if supported, take this information into account to determine whether MBS session resource sharing is possible, as specified in TS 38.401 [4].

+If the gNG-CU includes in the BROADCAST CONTEXT SETUP REQUEST message in the Broadcast MRB To Be Setup List IE the F1-U Sharing Requested IE set to "sharing requested" the gNB-DU shall, if supported re-use, if already allocated, existing F1-U resources as identified by the BC Bearer Context F1-U TNL Info at CU IE and include the F1-U Sharing Granted IE set to "sharing granted" in the Broadcast MRB Setup List IE and the BC Bearer Context F1-U TNL Info at DU IE indicating the existing F1-U resources.

 The gNB-DU shall report to the gNB-CU, in the BROADCAST CONTEXT SETUP RESPONSE message, the result of all the requested Broadcast MRBs in the following way:

 - A list of MRBs which have been successfully established shall be included in the Broadcast MRB Setup List IE;